DecisionsDev/odm-docker-kubernetes/azure/README.md

 aks-nodepool1-31718369-0   Ready    agent   6m44s   v1.12.8

-To further debug and diagnose cluster problems, run the command:
+To further debug and diagnose cluster problems, run the following command:

 ```console
 kubectl cluster-info dump
 ```

-## Create the Postgreql Azure instance
+## Create the Postgresql Azure instance

 ### Create an Azure Database for PostgreSQL

-Create an Azure Database for PostgreSQL server using the az postgres server create command.
+Create an Azure Database for PostgreSQL server by using the `az postgres server create` command.
 A server can contain multiple databases.

 ```console
  az postgres server create --resource-group odm-group --name odmpsqlserver \